Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-\textbf{Step 3.} The receiver starts probing the DRAM banks by issuing PEI instructions to activate the same row as the one activated during initialization (Line 25).
-Then, the receiver measures the time it takes to complete the request (Line 27).
-If the latency of executing the PEI exceeds a predetermined hit threshold, the receiver senses the interference in the row buffer and decodes the bit as a 1 (Lines 28-29~\circled{5},\circled{6}).
-Otherwise, the access is considered a row buffer hit and the receiver decodes the bit as a 0 (Lines 30-31~\circled{7},\circled{8}).
-The sender and the receiver repeat the same steps for each batch until the entire message is transmitted.
+\textbf{Step 3.} The receiver \nbcr{3}{probes} the DRAM banks by issuing PEIs to \nbcr{3}{the initialized rows and measuring the PEI latencies (Lines 23-25, \circled{7}).} If the latency \nbcr{3}{of a PEI} exceeds a predetermined \nbcr{3}{row buffer} hit threshold, the receiver \nbcr{2}{detects} interference and decodes the bit as a 1 (Lines 27-28, \circled{8}).
+Otherwise, the access is considered a row buffer hit, and the receiver decodes the bit as a 0 (Lines 29-30, \circled{9}).
+After the transmission of a batch \nbcr{3}{of the message} (i.e., M bits), the sender and the receiver execute a memory fence \nbcr{3}{(Lines 17 and 32)} to ensure that all the PEIs are executed \nbcr{2}{before moving on to the next batch}.

+\nbcr{2}{The receiver accesses the next cache line in the initialized row to ensure its PEI is executed near memory by bypassing the locality monitor.
+If the number of batches is greater than the number of cache lines in a row, it uses another row in the same bank to measure access latency.} The sender and the receiver repeat the same steps for each batch until the entire message is transmitted.

-\textbf{Sender-Receiver Synchronization.} The sender and the receiver synchronize in order to ensure that the sender's and receiver's actions (i) are accurately aligned so that they do not interfere with each other and fail to communicate the message and (ii) to overlap the sender and receiver operations to increase the throughput of the attack.
-To achieve this, the sender and the receiver communicate using semaphores.
-The value of the semaphore indicates the number of batches that the sender has completed transmitting but the receiver has not yet completed probing.
-When the sender completes the transmission of a batch of bits, they increment the semaphore to signal the receiver to start probing the DRAM banks.
-This way, the sender overlaps the transmission of multiple batches of bits with the receiver's probing operations without the need to wait for the receiver to complete the probing of the DRAM banks.
-Doing so, the sender can freely proceed to future batches without relying on synchronizing with the receiver.
-The receiver blocks on the semaphore until the sender increments it.
-When the semaphore is incremented, the receiver decrements it and starts probing the DRAM banks.
-When the receiver completes the probing of the DRAM banks, they read the semaphore again and the process repeats until the entire message is transmitted.
-In our attack implementation (see \S\ref{sec:method}) we use POSIX semaphores to implement the sender-receiver synchronization and use a batch size of 4 bits.
+\textbf{Sender-Receiver Synchronization.} The sender and the receiver synchronize to 1) ensure their actions do not interfere with each other and 2) overlap the latencies of their operations to increase the throughput of the attack.
+In our proof-of-concept implementation, the sender and the receiver use a semaphore.
+The semaphore's value indicates the number of batches that the sender has completed transmitting, but the receiver has not yet probed.
+The receiver blocks on the semaphore until the sender increments it (i.e., does not start probing).
+When the sender completes the transmission of a batch, they increment the semaphore to signal the receiver to start.
+Upon receiving the signal, the receiver decrements the semaphore and starts probing the DRAM banks.
+When the receiver completes probing, they read the semaphore again, and the process repeats until the entire message is transmitted.